rust-lang/rfcs/text/0000-newtypes.md

 It adds a new contextual keyword pair to the language and increases the language complexity.

+This requires nontrivial implementation work in the compiler and will touch essentially the entire compilation pipeline.

 Automatically deriving all traits may not make sense in some cases.
 For example deriving multiplication for `Inch` doesn't make much sense, as it would result in `Inch * Inch -> Inch` but semantically `Inch * Inch -> Inch^2`.
 This is a deficiency in the design and may be addressed by allowing overwriting trait implementations on newtypes.
-Such a change would be strictly backwards compatible in the language, even if not for libraries.
+Such a change would be strictly backwards compatible in the language, even if creating overwriting trait impls won't be backwards compatible for libraries.

+Types like `Vec<T>` can't have their index type overwritten by a newtype.
+With the increased availability of newtypes this could be resolved by a new generic argument to `Vec`, which defaults to `usize` and requires an `Into<usize>` impl.

 # Alternatives